researchart/rose6icse/submissions/available/rigby_mirsaeedi_turnover/README.md

 1) Install [RelationalGit](https://github.com/CESEL/RelationalGit) along with all the required dependencies.

-## Prepare Data
+## Preparation

 1) [Restore](https://www.janbasktraining.com/blog/restore-a-database-backup-from-sql/) the [backup of data](https://drive.google.com/drive/folders/1nc7Hu7kbPpavYrCMmCU5SEBlLlZTo5Fv) into Sql Server.
 For each studied project there is a separate database.
 2) Copy the **configuration files** and **simulation.ps1** which are provided in the [replication package](https://github.com/CESEL/RelationalGit/tree/master/ReplicationPackage).
 3) Open and modify each configuration file to set the connection string.
 You need to provide the server address along with the credentials.

-## Run Simulations

-1) Open **simulations.ps1** using an editor and make sure the config variables defined at the top of the file are reffering to the correct location of the downloaded config files.
+4) Open **simulations.ps1** using an editor and make sure the config variables defined at the top of the file are reffering to the correct location of the downloaded config files.

 ```powershell
 # Each of the following variables contains the absolute path of the corresponding configuation file.